Valine—3-methyl-2-oxovalerate transaminase

-Thus, the two substrates of this enzyme are L-valine and (S)-3-methyl-2-oxopentanoate, whereas its two products are 3-methyl-2-oxobutanoate and L-isoleucine.
+The two substrates of this enzyme characterised from pea are L-valine and 3(S)-3-methyl-2-oxo-pentanoic acid.
+Its products are α-ketoisovaleric acid and L-isoleucine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-valine:(S)-3-methyl-2-oxopentanoate aminotransferase.
 Other names in common use include valine-isoleucine transaminase, valine-3-methyl-2-oxovalerate aminotransferase, alanine-valine transaminase, valine-2-keto-methylvalerate aminotransferase, and valine-isoleucine aminotransferase.